-Bathing, like pretty much anything else, is much more enjoyable when it smells nice.
-I was spending a small fortune at Lush buying bath bombs until I finally decided to try to make them myself.
-You guys, these easy DIY bath bombs had me kicking myself for not doing this earlier!
+I was spending a small fortune buying Lush bath bombs until I finally decided to try to make them myself.
+You guys, this DIY version had me kicking myself for not doing this sooner!

-As I was researching how to make bath bombs, I saw that several people had recommended this recipe from Instructables, so that’s the one I used and tweaked slightly to make mine—it worked perfectly!
+NOTE: As I was researching recipes for making bath bombs, I saw that several people had recommended this recipe from Instructables.
+I decided to use it but tweaked it slightly when I made mine, and it worked perfectly.

-Note- the original recipe strongly suggests weighing out the ingredients using a kitchen scale for accuracy, but I didn’t have mine on hand (and was too lazy to go find it!) so I measured mine with measuring cups and spoons, and didn’t have any issues.
-It’s probably best to use a kitchen scale, but you don’t necessarily HAVE to. 😉
+The original recipe strongly suggests weighing out the ingredients using a kitchen scale for accuracy, but I didn’t have mine on hand (and was too lazy to find it!).
+So I measured mine with measuring cups and spoons.

 - 3/4 tbsp water